 the beginning of each season and inserted where needed

-to cue the driver to pick up speed when they did CODE 3
+to cue the driver of the station wagon to pick up speed when they

 calls.
-The siren was later added to the scene.
+The sound of the siren was later added to the scene.

 Marty and Kent